aji/libtracer/README.md

 libtracer is a library that makes it easy to include trace-level debug logs in production systems by storing a configurable number of recent entries in an on-disk ring buffer.
-The ring buffer size can be limited by entry count or by an amount of time.
+The ring buffer size can be limited by entry count.

 This means that you can trace freely without worrying about cluttering your main logs or using valuable disk space.
 If an unexpected crash happens, you